Fury3K/AudioScholar-static/docs/SPMP-MarkdownVersion/SPMP-MD.md

 -   **Criteria:** Acceptance is based on:
     -   Demonstration that all functional requirements outlined in the SRS are met.
     -   Meeting key non-functional requirements (usability, reliability, performance).
-    -   Successful generation of summaries within approximately 40-60 seconds for a 30-minute audio file.
+    -   Successful generation of summaries within a reasonable timeframe (target < 15 minutes for a 1-hour lecture).
     -   Positive feedback and validation from usability testing with target student users.
     -   Final approval from the Overall Capstone Lead.
 -   **Process:** Acceptance testing will involve final demonstrations and reviews of the software and documentation by the Project Adviser and Overall Capstone Lead.
 User feedback from UAT/usability testing will also be considered.
 Formal acceptance is signified by the Capstone Lead's approval.